 Read more: Is food that ‘may contain milk’ vegan?

 Super Noodles contain palm oil.
-Some vegans choose to avoid unsustainable palm oil due to links with deforestation.
+Some vegans choose to avoid unsustainable palm oil due to its links with deforestation.
 However, the palm oil used by Premier Foods is sustainably sourced, so this wouldn’t cause an issue.

 Are Super Noodles vegetarian?